Raiders of the Lost Ark: Critical response

-Raiders of the Lost Ark was released to general acclaim by critics and audiences.
+Raiders of the Lost Ark was released to general critical acclaim.
 The National Board of Review and critic Vincent Canby listed it as one of the ten best films of the year.
-Canby labelled the film an "instant classic" and one of the most humorous and stylish American films ever made.
+Canby labeled the film an "instant classic" and one of the most humorous and stylish American films ever made.
 He described it as having refined the old serial films into their most perfect form for a modern audience.
 Roger Ebert called it a series of "breathless and incredible" adventures inspired by and celebrating childhood stories told in comic books and movies.
 He concluded the film was successful in its singular goal of entertaining, creating an adventure epic in the vein of Star Wars, the James Bond films, and Superman.
 Writing for The Hollywood Reporter, Arthur Knight said a constant stream of thrills kept the film moving at a steady pace.
 Writing for Variety, Stephen Klain called the film "exhilarating escapist entertainment".
 He continued that the film successfully balanced action, comedy, and suspense with mystical mythologies.
 Michael Sragow described it as the "ultimate Saturday action matinee".
 Gene Siskel said it was as entertaining as a "commercial movie" could be, the kind of film that makes children excited about cinema.

 Richard Schickel called it a return to form for Spielberg, demonstrating a competence not seen since Jaws.
 He described it as a film Walt Disney would have made were he still alive, featuring an "enchanting" combination of fantasy and cinematic movement.
 Stanley Kauffmann said while the film's thrills did work on him, the frequency eventually irritated him.
 He criticized the film's reliance on nostalgia and updating older films instead of innovating new ideas.
 Pauline Kael was critical of the film, saying Lucas and Spielberg had thought like marketers in creating a film that would appeal to the broadest masses.
 Kael said though Raiders was a sophisticated update of older serials, avoiding cliches with clever editing, it was too focused on surpassing each previous action spectacle to the detriment of characterization or plot progression.
 She opined the failure of 1941 had made Spielberg too cautious, and scenes evidenced he was rushing and not achieving the best possible take as in his previous work.
 Lucas later named a villain in his 1988 fantasy film Willow after Kael.
 Dave Kehr said the constant rush between setpieces felt monotonous.
 He also criticized the story for allowing the hero to choose to rescue the Ark over his romantic interest on multiple occasions, believing it made Indiana Jones difficult to support.